Notarin/Introvert/README.md

-# Suggestion-Bot
+# Introvert
-a bot to add reaction to messages that are suggestions
+A bot for helpful commands on Introverts hangout on discord